Montgó Massif: Human inhabitants

 The first evidence of human presence on Montgó dates to the Paleolithic period some 30,000 years ago.
 During this period, small nomadic groups occupied the caves and hills that faced the sea in the Cap de San antoni.
 The communities lived a hunter-gatherer way of life, and were able to survive thanks to rich fishing grounds, plentiful supply of animals and mild temperatures.
 Evidence of human presence in past millennia can be seen in the famous paintings in Migdia cave.
 Elsewhere on the mountain Stone-Age hand-axes and flints have been found along with Roman pottery and Muslim ceramics.

 There are a few caves in the massif.
 The most prominent is the Cova de l'Aigua, a small cave that was used in the Iberian age in the 4th and 5th centuries as a place of worship and later as a water deposit in the 18th century.
-In the entrance there's an Roman inscription dated year 238 carved by a legionary stationed there.
-The cave is accesible from the Dénia side.
+In the entrance there's a Roman inscription dated year 238 carved by a legionary stationed there.
+The cave is accessible from the Dénia side.

 At the beginning of the 10th century the moorish Caliph, Abd ur Rahman the Third, made a special trip from Cordoba to collect over a hundred medicinal herbs from the slopes of Montgó.

 At the end of the 19th century, a high demand for raisins led to the cultivation of the Moscatel grape on its slopes.
 Today, these areas have been largely abandoned due to difficulty in accessibility and non-profitability.
 Yet some vines, which produce the sweet grape variety, mostly the Mistela of the Marina Alta, as well as some citrus products, are still grown.